• Skip to main content

 I must say: these cookies are quite unique.

-They have an interesting (but yummy) flavour.
+They have an interesting (but yummy) flavor.
 I’m not sure how to categorize them.
-They have the looks of your grandma’s butter cookies – you know, the ones in the tins?
-These rose cookies are soft and chewy in the middle, with a hint of coconut flavour.
+They have the looks of your grandma’s butter cookies - you know, the ones in the tins?
+These rose cookies are soft and chewy in the middle, with a hint of coconut flavor.

 If you are a big coconut fan, I suggest you use unrefined coconut oil.
-You will get a fuller coconut flavour.
-If you’d rather mask the coconut flavour, be sure to use refined.
-The cookies will have a minimal coconut flavour.
-In this Shortbread Rose Swirl Cookies Recipe, I used unrefined, and you can definitely taste the coconut flavour.
+You will get a fuller coconut flavor.
+If you’d rather mask the coconut flavor, be sure to use refined.
+The cookies will have very little coconut flavor.
+When I made these, I used unrefined and you can definitely taste the coconut flavor.

 These cookies taste like a cross between chewy sugar cookies and traditional shortbread.
-I think you’ll be pleased with the outcome of this Shortbread Rose Swirl Cookies Recipe!
-My taste-testers really liked their unique flavour.
+I think you’ll be pleased with the outcome!
+My taste-testers really liked their unique flavor.
 At the end of my photography process, I drizzled some of the cookies with chocolate.
 I have to admit: those cookies were the best!

 If you’re not familiar, chickpea brine is all the rage in vegan cooking right now.
 You can use it as an egg substitute.
 In fact, check out my vegan Chocolate & Amaretto Macaron recipe!